-In March 2011, the Company adopted a long-term equity incentive plan, which provides for the grant of stock options and restricted stock.
-The plan replaced the long-term incentive plan adopted in 2001 as the prior plan expired in October 2011.
+In March 2011, the Company adopted a long-term equity incentive plan, which provides for the grant of stock options and the award of restricted stock.
+The plan replaced the long-term incentive plan adopted in 2001, which expired in October 2011.
 The Company issues shares of treasury stock to satisfy stock options exercised or restricted stock granted under the plan.
 Options granted under the plan allow participants to acquire shares of the Company's common stock at a fixed exercise price and expire ten years after the grant date.
 Options vest and become exercisable in installments over a three-year period measured from the grant date.
 Options that have not vested are forfeited and cancelled upon the termination of a participant's employment.
-The Company recorded compensation expense of \$469, \$538 and \$486 for the years ended December 31, 2013, 2012 and 2011, respectively, for options granted under the plan.
+The Company recorded compensation expense of \$262, \$469 and \$538 for the years ended December 31, 2014, 2013 and 2012, respectively, for options granted under the plan.
+There were no stock options granted during the year ended December 31, 2014.